What Is the Keller Funnel?

 If you’re considering breast augmentation, you may be wondering exactly what this tool is, why it’s so popular today, and why you should want your surgeon to use a Keller Funnel during your breast enlargement.

 To understand the benefits of the Keller Funnel, let’s first discuss the more common complication related to breast enlargement surgery that’s addressed by this invention: capsular contraction.

-A healthy body typically responds to any foreign object with an immune response, meaning the immune system works to protect the body from this unknown object.
-Surgical implants (such as breast implants as well as medical devices like pacemakers) are no different and cause the immune system to surround the object in a protective shell of collagen fibres called a capsule.
+A healthy body typically responds to any foreign object with an immune response, meaning the immune system protects the body from this unknown object.
+Surgical implants (such as breast implants and medical devices like pacemakers) are no different and cause the immune system to surround the object in a protective shell of collagen fibres called a capsule.